Common Causes of Pool Water Loss and How to Solve Them

 pool losing water - fixing a pool leak

-You may not actually find a leak or, even if you do, for many leaks you will just have to bite the bullet and call in a pool repair professional.
-If you require a new liner or something like that then it could be quite expensive but it might not be as bad as you think.
-Obtain more than one estimate to make sure you are getting a good deal.
+You may not actually find a leak, or, even if you do, for many leaks, you will just have to bite the bullet and call in a pool repair professional.
+If you require a new liner or something similar, then it could be quite expensive, but it might not be as bad as you think.
+Obtain more than one estimate to ensure you get a good deal.

 How to reduce loss by evaporation

-One of the best ways of reducing the amount of water that your pool loses due to evaporation is to use a solar pool cover.
-Although the main function of solar pool covers is to retain heat, and also allow the pool water to heat up faster, they also significantly reduce water evaporation.
+One of the best ways to reduce the amount of water your pool loses due to evaporation is to use a solar pool cover.
+Although the main function of solar pool covers is to retain heat and allow the pool water to heat up faster, they also significantly reduce water evaporation.

-Actually, this is no surprise since one of the ways in which a pool loses heat is through the evaporation process.
+This is no surprise since one way a pool loses heat is through the evaporation process.

-You can also try a liquid pool cover which should also reduce the rate of evaporation.
+You can also try a liquid pool cover which should reduce the rate of evaporation.

 Keeping the pool topped up automatically